OHDSI/EmpiricalCalibration/cran-comments.md

-This update adds 2 extra features and some bugfixes (see NEWS)
+This update adds 1 one new plot and one bugfix (see NEWS)

 ---

 ## Test environments
-* Ubuntu 14.04.5 LTS (Travis), R 3.4.2
+* Ubuntu 14.04.5 LTS (Travis), R 3.5.0
-* Windows 7, R 3.4.1
+* Windows 7, R 3.5.1

 ## R CMD check results